grafana/alloy/docs/sources/tutorials/get-started.md

 Make sure to follow the optional install step to enable the UI, we will be referring to it in this tutorial.
 {{< /admonition >}}

-Once you have completed this, follow the instructions to [Run on Linux] using `systemctl`.
+Once you have completed this, follow the instructions to [Run on Linux][] using `systemctl`.

-### Mac
+### macOS

-Follow the instructions on the [MacOS Install] page for homebrew instructions.
-Once you have completed this, follow the instructions to [Run on MacOS] which will start
+Follow the instructions on the [macOS Install] page for Homebrew instructions.
+Once you have completed this, follow the instructions to [Run on macOS] which will start
 {{< param "PRODUCT_NAME" >}} as a Homebrew service.

 ## Set up a local Grafana instance